zerjz/lexitron/spell-dark-temptation.md

 **Subclass:** [Grim Reaper](grim-reaper)

-**Spell Effect:** Grips your body in an unholy darkness, slowly draining your health while increasing your attack rating.
+**Spell Effect:** Grips your body in an unholy darkness, slowly draining your health while increasing your attack rating
-# Header